senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 ![image-20251213025954546](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251213025954546.png)

-I trace the logic out of the function and land within what appears to just be the `main` function?
+I trace the logic out of the function and land within what appears to be the `main` function?

 ![image-20251213031207130](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251213031207130.png)